Schedule Revenue Over Time In Salesforce

 AIS will aim to renew the policy with the community.
 However, there’s no guarantee of this renewal.

-In fact, future revenue is in considerable jeopardy.
+Future revenue is in considerable jeopardy.
 Each year, competitors will seek to undercut AIS or offer more product benefits.

 Therefore, it’s right for AIS to create a repeat opportunity to manage the renewal.
 It is a separate sales process.
-AIS will apply proactive key account planning to optimize the chances of success.
+AIS will apply crucial, proactive key account planning to optimize the chances of success.